monniert/docExtractor/README.md

 This would result in a model similar to the one located in `models/default/model.pkl`.

 #### a) Generate SynDoc dataset

+This process can be a bit long, you can skip this step and directly use downloaded SynDoc dataset located at `datasets/syndoc`.

 ```
 python src/syndoc_generator.py -d dataset_name -n nb_train --merged_labels